kteja-dss/csfle-python-json-sr/README.md

 # Confluent Kafka Producer and Consumer with CSFLE in python

-To setup a venv with the latest release version of confluent-kafka and dependencies of all examples installed:
+Steps to setup the environment

 ```
 python3 -m venv venv_examples